Lzmog/ocsvalidation/README.md

 # ocsvalidation
 ocs pkp 2.3.6 validation

-This validation works only for author submission.
+This validation works only with the submission process of authors' files.

 At this moment you can upload only .doc and .docx files.